isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

     * Discover three ways your rich media investment can help during these challenging times.
     * Sign up for the webinar to learn how to lighten your page load with Smart Imaging.
-    * Watch the on-demand Skill Builder webinars for Dynamic Media Classic
+    * Watch the on-demand Skill Builder webinars for Dynamic Media Classic.
-    * View the Dynamic Media sessions from Online Adobe Summit 2020
+    * View the Dynamic Media sessions from Online Adobe Summit 2020.
-    * Learn more about our free Dynamic Media Classic audits
+    * Learn more about our free Dynamic Media Classic audits.
-    * Meet John Monroe, Senior Program Manager for Customer Success Services
+    * Meet John Monroe, Senior Program Manager for Customer Success Services.

     >[!IMPORTANT]
     >